---

 For the camera and microphone, if permission is granted, it will return

-For Mac, we can use the systemPreferences.askForMediaAccess
+**For Mac**, we can use the `systemPreferences.askForMediaAccess` method to

 request permission.
-This method will return a promise that resolves with true
+This method will return a promise that resolves with `true`

-if consent was granted and false
+if consent was granted and `false` if it was denied.

 const cameraGranted = await systemPreferences.askForMediaAccess("camera");